jeancochrane/jeancochrane.com/content/blog/process-and-procedure.md

 You are now in the debugger.
 Type q to quit, ? for commands.
 ```

+There's a lot of information here!
+The relevant content for our purposes is the status of the
+subproblems on the stack.[^subproblems]
-The interpreter claims that there are 4 problems on the stack.
-We can use the
+The interpreter reports that `There are 4 problems on the stack`, meaning there
+are four procedures that need to be evaluated in this frame.
-command `H` to print a summary of the problems:
+The history command `H` can print a summary
+of those subproblems:

 ```
 2 debug> H